geneontology/geneontology.github.io/_docs/GO-term-elements.md

 ### Relationships to other terms

 How the term relates to other terms in the ontology.
-All terms (other than the root terms representing each aspect, above) have an is a sub-class relationship to another term; for example, [glucose transport (GO:1904659)](http://amigo.geneontology.org/amigo/term/GO:0015758){:target="blank"}{:target="blank"} is a [monosaccharide transport (GO:0015749)](http://amigo.geneontology.org/amigo/term/GO:0015749){:target="blank"}.
+All terms (other than the root terms representing each aspect, above) have an is a sub-class relationship to another term; for example, [glucose transmembrane transport (GO:1904659)](http://amigo.geneontology.org/amigo/term/GO:1904659){:target="blank"}{:target="blank"} is a [monosaccharide transport (GO:0015749)](http://amigo.geneontology.org/amigo/term/GO:0015749){:target="blank"}.
 The Gene Ontology employs a number of other relations; the [relations documentation page](/docs/ontology-relations/) describes the relations used in the ontology.

 ## Optional elements